sevenautumns/niketsu/book/src/usage.md

 ###### Room overview

-Below the file database, a box with all available rooms and logged in users is shown.
+Below the file database, a box with all available rooms and logged-in users is shown.

 At the top-level, room names are shown and users logged into a room are slightly indented and ordered below that room.